Learning Reachability of Energy Storage Arbitrage: Energy arbitrage under uncertain price with stopping reward

 \subsection{End-to-End (E2E) framework with a Stopping Criterion}

-The battery arbitrage problem aligns well with an end-to-end (E2E) framework \cite{donti2017task}, \cite{yeh2024end}, in which a price prediction model is linked to a downstream differentiable arbitrage optimization problem and trained on the downstream objective, i.e. the prediction is made aware of its performance in a given downstream tasks.
+The battery arbitrage problem aligns well with an end-to-end (E2E) framework \cite{donti2017task}, \cite{yeh2024end}, in which a price prediction model is linked to a downstream differentiable arbitrage optimization problem and trained on the downstream objective, i.e., the prediction is made aware of its performance in a given downstream task.
 The predictor outputs an energy price calibrated uncertainty set, and the dispatch layer solves a robust arbitrage problem under the calibrated set.
-The task loss is computed from the optimizer’s outcome and back-propagated to the predictor model, thus forecasting is tuned for decision quality rather than a proxy error metric.
+The task loss is computed from the optimizer’s outcome and then back-propagated to the predictor model, so the prediction is tuned for the quality of the decision rather than a proxy error metric.

-In our battery arbitrage setting, a differentiable dispatch layer is embedded beneath a price predictor so that parameters are updated to maximize realized arbitrage profit in addition to the stopping-time reward.
-Specifically, we incorporate a stopping-time reward $\{r_t\}_{t=1}^{T}$ that compensates an early transition into a reserve-preserving mode at time $\tau$, shaping the SoC trajectory to remain within the target SoC band prior to critical hours.
-Gradients propagate throughthe dispatch layer back to the predictor, aligning forecasts with the operational objective and improving the \emph{reachability} of SoC targets.
+In our battery arbitrage setting, a differentiable dispatch layer is embedded beneath a price predictor so that the parameters are updated to maximize the realized arbitrage profit in addition to the stopping-time reward.
+Specifically, we incorporate a stopping-time reward $\{r_t\}_{t=1}^{T}$ that compensates for an early transition into a reserve-preserving mode at time $\tau$, shaping the SoC trajectory to remain within the target SoC band prior to critical hours.
+Gradients propagate through the dispatch layer back to the predictor, aligning forecasts with the operational objective, and improving the \emph{reachability} of SoC targets.